New possibilities in identification of binary choice models with fixed effects: Identification of coefficients

 \subsection{Is the sign saturation condition is also necessary?}

-It turns out that in the many situations, sign saturation largely characterizes identifiability.
-To illustrate this point, we consider the setting studied by \citet{chamberlain2010binary} and assume that $u_{t}$ is independent of $(X,\alpha)$ and is from a known distribution.
-We show that without sign saturation, identification fails at every point unless the distribution of $u_{t}$ is from a special class.
+It turns out that in the many situations, sign saturation characterizes identifiability.
+To illustrate this point, we consider the setting studied by \citet{chamberlain2010binary} and assume that $u_{t}$ is independent of $(X,\alpha)$ and is from a known distribution.\footnote{To establish necessity, it is enough to consider the case in which $u_{t}$ is independent of $(X,\alpha)$.
+This is similar to showing minimax lower bounds.
+If identification cannot be guaranteed even with the additional assumption of independence between $u$ and $(X,\alpha)$, then it is definitely not guaranteed without this assumption.} We show that without sign saturation, identification fails at every point unless the distribution of $u_{t}$ is from a special class.

 Suppose that in time period $t\in\{0,1\}$, we observe $(Y_{t},X_{t})$, where $X_{t}=(X_{t,1}',X_{t,2})'$ with $X_{t,1}\in\RR^{K-1}$ and $X_{t,2}=\oneb\{t=1\}$.
 Suppose that $u_{t}$ is independent of $(X,\alpha)$ and has c.d.f $F(\cdot)$.
 Then from the data, the distribution of $Y$ given $(X,\alpha)$ is determined by the vector